jinningwang/new-jinningwang.github.io/_posts/2024-02-14-the-arts-i-love.md

 # Quotes

+> You can fool all the people some of the time and some of the people all the time, but you cannot fool all the people all the time.
+> —Abraham Lincoln
+> {: .block-tip }

+---

 > When a measure becomes a target, it ceases to be a good measure.
 > —Goodhart's Law
 > {: .block-tip }